 I include plenty of craft lessons to help students move their writing from good to great.
 Students learn to develop characters, build suspense, slow down the climax, and more!

 Toward the end of the unit, I begin teaching students more revision and editing lessons.
 Students learn to create better sentence fluency, stretch sentences, focus on word choice, and much more!

-I’ve created forms for peer feedback, personal revision checklists, editing checklists, as well as a rubric for an end of the unit assessment.
+I’ve created forms for peer feedback, personal revision checklists, editing checklists, and a rubric for an end of unit assessment.

 This unit, like the others, includes mentor sentences for teaching grammar within your writing workshop.

 You can find the new fictional narrative Writing Workshop in my TPT shop.
 If you already have the writing bundle, you can download the file again and receive this new addition at NO extra cost!
 Please let me know if you have any questions!